DWS Women in History

 DWS during World War II

-Janet Bronwen Alun Pugh (Viscountess Astor) attended Dr Williams' School during World War II and has written a graphic account of her experiences at that time.
+Janet Bronwen Alun Pugh (Viscountess Astor) (Died 28th December 2017) attended Dr Williams' School during World War II and wrote a graphic account of her experiences at that time.
 Her letters home were carefully preserved and dated by her father, Judge Alun Pugh.
 Letters Home in WW2 is a link to her story of life in Dolgellau during those years.
+A link to her obituary can be found here.

 Another pupil, Glenys Davies, wrote about her experiences in “DWS Changes from 1939 – 45, one of which was a visit by The Old Vic Theatre Company with Dame Sybil Thorndike & Lewis Casson to perform Macbeth at the school.